Mandaluyong: Government

+Incumbent city officials

 Mayors of Mandaluyong

-Listed below are persons who have served as mayors of Mandaluyong.
+Listed below are persons who have served as mayors (previously municipal president) of Mandaluyong.

+History of the Seal of Mandaluyong

 Transportation

-The city is provided with good access roads to and from adjacent cities in the metropolis.
-The city is served by one of Metro Manila's main roads such as the Epifanio de los Santos Avenue (EDSA), Ortigas Avenue and Shaw Boulevard.
+The city is provided with good access roads to and from adjacent cities in Metro Manila through main roads such as the Epifanio de los Santos Avenue (EDSA), Ortigas Avenue and Shaw Boulevard.

-Airport

-The city is 36 minutes away from Ninoy Aquino International Airport.

 Land

+Mandaluyong is primarily served by a public road network consisting of 80.93 km concrete and asphalt roads.
+With a total road density of 7.19 km per 1 ha of land, the city is considered to be over-served with roads.